Strategy11/formidable-forms/readme.txt

 Even though the entries are saved, it's still a **GDPR-friendly** form generator.
 You can turn off IP tracking or stop saving submissions entirely.
 Or add a GDPR checkbox field to your lead forms and payment forms to collect consent.

-Need to import your leads to an external service like MailChimp?
+Need to import your leads to an external service like Mailchimp?
 No problem. **Export leads to a CSV**, open it in Excel, or import it anywhere.

 You can also configure unlimited email notifications and autoresponders triggered by submissions.